botpress/botpress/docs/guide/docs/channels/twillio.md

 ### Get your API credentials

-1. Go to you twilio console dashboard
+1. Go to your Twilio console dashboard
 2. Go to the settings tab
 3. Scroll down and copy your Account SID and Auth Token from the LIVE credentials section